Soldier Remembered as Poppies flood the Tower of London

 A silk commemorating Private William Blomfield

-Doullens was the site of the Doullens Conference held on 26 March 1918 the intention of which was to better co-ordinate the British and French military operations on the Western Front.
-The day before the conference William had died, the victim of one of the last great pushes of the war from the German army.
+Doullens was the site of the Doullens Conference.
+Held on 26 March 1918 the intention was to better co-ordinate the British and French military operations on the Western Front.
+The day before the conference William died.
+The victim of one of the last great pushes of the war from the German army.
 There is a cemetery there now, the Doullens Communal Cemetery Extension No. 1.

-Operation Michael as the German advance was known began on 21 March 1918 and was the first stage in what became known as Kaiserschlach, the Kaisers Battle or, in English, the Spring Offensive.
-The plan was to throw everything at the Allies in an attempt to break through the Allied lines, seizing the allied ports.
-The Germans attacked on many fronts with the battleground of Operation Michael taking place on the ground fought over so viciously two years before at the Battle of the Somme.
+Operation Michael as the German advance was known began on 21 March 1918.
+It was the first stage in what became known as Kaiserschlach, the Kaisers Battle or, in English, the Spring Offensive.
+The plan was to throw everything at the Allies in an attempt to break through the Allied lines.
+Ultimately aiming to seize the allied ports.
+The Germans attacked on many fronts.
+The battleground of Operation Michael would take place on ground fought over so viciously two years before at the Battle of the Somme.

 Tower of London

-William Blomfield, a drummer, operated during the period as a stretcher bearer, carrying injured soldiers from the front to be treated away from the fighting so far as that was possible.
-The battle around that time must have been terrifying, from the launch of the offensive to the day he died the bombardment had been relentless.
-Back and forth he must have trekked taking injured comrades from the front, going back into the breach time and again to retrieve the fallen, eventually falling himself.
+A drummer, William Blomfield operated during the period as a stretcher bearer.
+He would carry injured soldiers from the front to be treated away from the fighting.
+The battle around that time must have been terrifying.
+From the launch of the offensive to the day he died the bombardment had been relentless.
+Back and forth he must have trekked.
+Taking injured comrades from the front.
+Going back into the breach time and again to retrieve the fallen, eventually falling himself.

 Tower of London

-His battalion, the 1/4th Ross Highland division of the Seaforth Highlanders landed at Le Havre on 7 November 1914 and went straight to the Western Front.
-They transferred several times into different brigades before eventually joining the 154th Brigade in the 51st Highland Division on 7 January 1916.
-They were on the front in Cambrai when the Spring offensive began, fighting in the battles of St. Quentin and the battle of Bapaume, the first two phases of Operation Michael.
-Attacked on both sides and ‘drenched in gas‘ they fought a retreat back towards Arras and Doullens as the Germans advanced losing 4900 men.
+His battalion, the 1/4th Ross Highland division of the Seaforth Highlanders landed at Le Havre on 7 November 1914.
+From there they went straight to the Western Front.
+They transferred several times into different brigades.
+Eventually joining the 154th Brigade in the 51st Highland Division on 7 January 1916.
+They were on the front in Cambrai when the Spring offensive began.
+Fighting in the battles of St. Quentin and the battle of Bapaume.
+They were the first two phases of Operation Michael.
+Attacked on both sides and ‘drenched in gas‘.
+They fought a retreat back towards Arras and Doullens as the Germans advanced, losing 4900 men.

 Tower of London